Dzoukr/Dapper.FSharp/README.md

 } |> conn.SelectAsync<Person>
 ```

-If you need to skip some values or take only subset of results, use `skip` and `skipTake`.
+If you need to skip some values or take only subset of results, use `skip`, `take` and `skipTake`.
 Keep in mind that for correct paging, you need to order results as well.

 ```f#
 select {